RubixDev/Rug/README.md

 Custom amount of ice crushed by falling anvils make one packed ice.
 Categories: `FEATURE, EXPERIMENTAL, SURVIVAL, RUG`
 From [QuickCarpet](https://github.com/DeadlyMC/QuickCarpet114)
+### concreteConvertOnCauldron
+Concrete powder converts to concrete blocks when on top of a filled cauldron
+Categories: `FEATURE, SURVIVAL, RUG`
 ### dragonDropsElytra
 Ender Dragon drops an Elytra when killed
 Categories: `FEATURE, SURVIVAL, RUG`